Reach out to a North Carolina Car Accident Attorney

 The National Sleep Foundation recommends that adults sleep for a duration of 7 to 9 hours per day and teenagers log 8 to 10 hours of sleep to be appropriately rested.
 Unfortunately, many people get behind the wheel of a vehicle when they have had too little rest, drinking alcohol, or taking sedating medication, putting them at risk of causing a drowsy driving accident.

 What Drivers Are Prone to Drowsy Driving?

-Drowsy driving is a particularly widespread problem among commercial truck drivers.
+Drowsy driving is a pervasive problem among commercial truck drivers.
 Unfortunately, some trucking companies focus more on delivery deadlines than driver safety and alertness.
 Unreasonable delivery deadlines put pressure on 18-wheeler truck drivers to disregard rules limiting the hours behind the wheel and to push themselves until they are dangerously fatigued and at risk to themselves and other motorists on the highway.

-Commercial truck drivers who stay at the wheel of 18 wheelers past the point of exhaustion pose a serious safety hazard on North Carolina highways.
+Commercial truck drivers who stay at the wheel of 18 wheelers past the point of exhaustion pose a severe safety hazard on North Carolina highways.
 Driver fatigue is cited as a contributing factor in many serious and fatal truck accidents each year.

 Helping Victims of Drowsy Drivers in North and South Carolina

 Sufficient sleep is critical to our ability to drive safely.
 Drivers who have driven past the point of exhaustion and are fighting to stay awake are jeopardizing their own safety and the safety of others.
 They should be held accountable when their careless behavior causes harm to others.
 If you or your loved one has been injured by a drowsy driver, you may be entitled to seek compensation to cover your medical bills and other expenses.